nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

    Where there is no panel code then '163020007 On examination - blood pressure reading (finding)' **MUST** be used in the GP Connect triple.

  - Recorded using a panel code with two readings but no systolic and diastolic codes.
-This is under 2 separate panel codes from the table below,
+This may be recorded as either of the 2 panel codes from the table below,

  <a href="images/access_structured/BP_Diagram.png"><IMG src="images/access_structured/BP_HeaderCodeNoComponent.png"></a>